 And I will ask the Father, and he will give you another advocate (other translations say ‘Helper’) to help you and be with you forever… But you know him, for he lives with you and will be in you.
 I will not leave you as orphans; I will come to you.
 (John 14:16-18)

 It was Jesus intention that we rely on and live with the Holy Spirit.
-In Galatians, we see that Paul believed that the Spirit supplied everything we need and that life was to be lived with the help (supply) of the Holy Spirit.
+In Galatians, we see that Paul believed that the Spirit supplied everything we need and that life was to be lived with the help (enabling power) of the Holy Spirit.

 Gal 3:3 Are you so foolish?
 After beginning by means of the Spirit, are you now trying to finish by means of the flesh?